replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## license

-### GET license details
+### GET /license/info

-List details about the customer license file, including the license ID, type, the customer name, and the channel the customer is assigned.
+List details about the license file that was used to install, including the license ID, type, the customer name, and the channel the customer is assigned.

 ```
 /api/v1/license/info